-- Module 1 through Module 3 (existing CCR landfill per 40 CFR 257.53) - Module 4 through Module 6 (new CCR landfill per 40 CFR 257.53) - Module 4 Active. - Modules 5 and 6 Under construction at the time of inspection.
-Per 40 CFR 257.84(b)(4), the initial annual inspection of these modules will be completed within 14 months of the initial receipt of CCR in the module, which has not yet occurred.
+- Module 1 through Module 3 (existing CCR landfill per 40 CFR 257.53) - Module 4 through Module 6 (new CCR landfill per 40 CFR 257.53)

-Modules 1-3 were previously described as separate existing CCR landfills although they are contiguous and are managed as a single landfill by the facility and by the Wisconsin Department of Natural Resources.
-WPL recently clarified that Modules 1-3 are one existing CCR landfill under the federal CCR Rule, and this report reflects WPL's clarification.
-Modules 4-6 are a new CCR landfill that initiated construction after October 19, 2015, and is therefore managed as a separate CCR unit under the CCR Rule even though it is contiguous to Modules 1-3.
+Modules 1 through 3 were previously described as separate existing CCR landfills, although they are contiguous and are managed as a single landfill by the facility and by the Wisconsin Department of Natural Resources.
+WPL previously clarified that Modules 1 through 3 are one existing CCR landfill under the federal CCR Rule, and this report reflects WPL's clarification.
+Modules 4 through 6 are a new CCR landfill that initiated construction after October 19, 2015, and is therefore managed as a separate CCR unit under the CCR Rule, even though it is contiguous to Modules 1 through 3.